 Here is a film of highlights of the young people speaking (or can be seen on YouTube here).

 The secondary school competition was at York Guildhall on 9 December 2015.
 From a strong field, the winners were Lorien and Maya Birch of Fulford School.
 You can see the York Press report here.
 One of the popular topics was the Civic Trust’s Blue Plaques – what should or should not be included.

 A team of two children speaks for 5 to 8 minutes on one of the topics of local and historic interest given as choices to the schools.
 Their audience has included parents and other family, teachers and Civic Trust members.
 Prizes included £25 vouchers for each of the young winners and tickets to Fairfax House for them and their families.
 The winning school received a trophy for the year, and a DVD which shows the whole competition.
-Here is a clip from the 2015 competition.
+Here is a clip from the 2015 competition (or on YouTube).